vita-linux/vita-os/README.md

 - XFCE

 ## Censorship is for losers
 As long as I want something in my repositories, I will include it.
-I am are not going to forbid the use of quality software or restrict "incorrect" opinions.
+I am not going to forbid the use of quality software or restrict "incorrect" opinions.
 TLDR: I do not censor.

 ## NO Technical Support
 Don't bother reporting an issue this is a personal project for me specifically, I'm a real software developer maintaining my own system I will not stop checking nothing, unless you offer your